merlinscholz/scholz.ruhr/content/_index.md

 I have just finished getting my bachelor's degree in Applied Computer Sciences at the [TU Dortmund](https://www.tu-dortmund.de/), and am currently working on my master's degree.

 Meanwhile I am working on my Homelab, partially to learn new technologies, partially to train for future certifications.
 My main points of interest are getting enterprise-grade-technology to run in here, and just to explore the limits of what things you can do with soft- and hardware.

-Also, I am an advocate of open-source software and privacy, but I think that is obvious when working in this field.